br0kend/react/docs/docs/react-without-es6.md

   render: function() {
     return (
       <p>
-        React has been running for {this.state.seconds} seconds.
+        Reacc has been running for {this.state.seconds} seconds.
       </p>
     );
   }
 });

-ReactDOM.render(
+ReaccDOM.render(
   <TickTock />,
   document.getElementById('example')
 );